Session 13 - How to write the report

 - Variable Table: Define variables (value range, scale level, anchors).

-- Relationships Table (can also be presented in running text): Define functional relationships (again, with references to the IDs in Appendix A).
+- Relationships Table: Define functional relationships (again, with references to the IDs in Appendix A).
+This table is so important that it should be presented in the main text.

-- Include small plots of each relationship.
+- Include small plots of each relationship (except trivial relationships).
 Provide a “plain text summary” of the key message of the plot (“What can we see here?”)

 - Include a plot that shows the behavior of the combined system (typically, the behavior of the psi-function).
 This takes all measured or manipulated variables as input and shows the system’s output (combining all intermediate computational steps)